kgj-0x64/meact.js/react-lab/render-tree.md

 ## Preserving and resetting state

 In React, each component on the screen has fully isolated state.
-When you give a component state, [you might think the state “lives” inside the component.
+When you give a component state, [you might think the state "lives" inside the component.
 But the state is actually held inside React](https://react.dev/learn/preserving-and-resetting-state).

-React associates each piece of state it’s holding with the correct component by where that component sits in the render tree.
+React associates each piece of state it's holding with the correct component by where that component sits in the render tree.

 **As a rule of thumb, if you want to preserve the state between re-renders, the structure of your tree needs to “match up” from one render to another.
 If the structure is different, the state gets destroyed because React destroys state when it removes a component from the tree.**